4Things I would like to work on in August

 Failing to plan things is planning to fail.
 During my teaching years, I crammed the idea into my learner's minds and mine.
 Once I retired, I lapsed into not caring about planning things.

 The call to write about four things I like to work on in August came as a wake-up call to renew the habit, and I jumped for it.
 August, in a biblical sense, is the month of beginning things.
-In South Africa, August celebrates 'women's Month,' to commemorate a historic march of women of all races made on 9 August 1956 against apartheid.
+South Africa celebrates August as Women's Month, to commemorate a historic march woman of all races have executed on 9 August 1956 against apartheid.

-The month of July got stuffed up with book reviews and Insta Reel creations, things I enjoyed much.
-The beautiful themes and plot developments of the books reviewed afforded me new perspectives, and I have more queued in my reading list.
+The month of July was stuffed up with book reviews and Insta Reel creations, things I enjoyed much.
+The beautiful and inspiring themes and plot developments of the books I reviewed afforded me new perspectives and am hoping for more from those queued in my reading list.
 The IG Reels were a thing of technical adventure, a challenge that made me feel stupid in the initial days, and when I called out 'Eureka' in the end, a smile flashed on my face.

-Reviews and the reels dragged me away from working on things creative, and the marketing plans for my eBook I had to postpone to August.
-So, that tops the four things I work on in August.
+Reviews and the reels dragged me away from working on things creative, as well as the marketing of my eBook that I prioritise in August.
+The following are my plans:

 1. Marketing my eBook Under the Bakula Tree

-It is the story of three women, the inmates of a superluxury residential complex in Kochi, Kerala, India.
+It is the story of three women, living in a superluxury residential complex in Kochi, Kerala, India.

-Sara is a widow, a mother of two, eager to join her schoolmate who turned into the love of her life.
-She can't break herself free from the surveillance of a stranger her in-laws and her family have imposed on her.
-The community watches her movements and even the gatekeeper of her residential complex.
+Sara is a widow, a mother of two, eager to join her schoolmate who turned the love of her life.
+But that mission is almost impossible.
+She can't break herself free from the surveillance of a stranger her in-laws have set in the role of her bodyguard.
+The community is alert in watching her movements not sparing the gatekeeper of her residential complex.

 She comes across Viji and Alina.
-The trio wants to meet, but no way inside their mansions without being scrutinised by their in-laws.
-They seek solitude under an old Bakula tree, where they share their stories, validate each other in trust, and forge a great experience of the sisterhood.
+The trio seek solitude under an old Bakula tree from the audit of the in-laws in their mansions where they share their stories, validate each other in trust, and forge a wonderful experience of the sisterhood.

 Can the sisterhood help Sara to join the love of her life?